 For the body of your post you’ll need to consider working in several critical components.

-2. Include Anchor Text.
+4. Include Anchor Text.
 Anchor Text is simply making some of the words in your article into hyperlinks.
-The hyperlink should link back to a page on your website, embedding an ‘anchor’ from your blog post back to your website.
+The hyperlink should link back to a page on your website.
+Different types of hyperlinks that should be included in a blog article are listed above.
 This can seem complicated because many different blog posting platforms have different paths to accomplish.
-From inside the Admin panel of your Silver Stripe CMS try doing the following...
+From inside the HubSpot blog editor, do the following...

-- Open your website in a new browser, surf to the page you want to link to (mix it up, different page for each anchor and focus on your key pages)
+- Open your website in a new browser, go to the page you want to link to

 - Copy the URL from the top of the webpage